How to Watermark Photos

 Of course, you can also create a text-style watermark.
 In that case, you just select the text option.

-I hope this guide to how to watermark photos was super helpful to you.
+I hope this guide on how to watermark photos is super helpful to you.

 With these simple yet effective practices in place, you’ve lowered the chance of your images getting stolen significantly.